You have brought your child to Denmark

 The Family Court may also appoint a lawyer for the parent who has brought the child to Denmark.
 In order to be granted free legal aid, this parent must meet the financial conditions.
 The Family Court determines whether a lawyer should be appointed to the parent.

-The Ministry of Social Affairs and the Senior Citizens has prepared a list of lawyers who specialize in handling child abduction cases.
+The Ministry of Social Affairs and Housing has prepared a list of lawyers who specialize in handling child abduction cases.

 An abduction case is handled as an urgent case and must in general be handled within 6 weeks.